HABITAT

 Habitat

-The Upper Westside Plan is designed to protect wildlife and natural spaces while allowing for new development immediately adjacent to downtown Sacramento and West Sacramento.
-The Plan follows important environmental laws to ensure habitats are safe for animals and plants in the Natomas Basin.
+The Upper Westside project is designed to protect wildlife and natural spaces while allowing for new development immediately adjacent to downtown Sacramento and West Sacramento.
+The plan complies with state and federal environmental laws to ensure habitats are safe for animals and plants in the Natomas Basin.

 Keeping Habitat Safe